IBM/janusgraph-utils/doc/users_guide.md

 **propertyKeys**

-It's an array and contains the definition of the properties.
+An array that contains the definition of the properties.
 Each property is defined in an object with the following format:
 ```
 {
     "name": "<propertyName>",